Listen to Les McKeown read this blog post:

-Call it the Icarus Syndrome: A once high-flying business leader finds they can’t get a break – at least not until their board hands them an enforced break, by way of a firing or a sabbatical.
+Call it the Icarus Syndrome: A once high-flying leader finds they can’t get a break – at least not until their board hands them an enforced break, by way of a firing or a sabbatical.

-How can it be that so many previously stellar CEOs suddenly can’t deliver the goods?
+How can it be that so many previously stellar leader suddenly can’t deliver the goods?
 Is it the rest of the world (or the rest of their organization) that is suddenly out of step?

 The Warning Signs

 Like a frog slowly boiling to death in a pot of water, ever-increasing complexity takes you slowly, incrementally, but inexorably further and further from that ‘zone of awareness’ you lived in for so long.

 You almost certainly don’t realize that any of this is happening.
 You still think you’re the font of all knowledge, the best person to make every decision.

 1. What you know may still be right, but what you don’t know is how it connects with and impacts everything else.